Glass Button Expression Blend Screenshots

 Generated files

 2).
-You can add javascript drop menu to a single page or to many pages using Shared Borders, Include Page or Dynamic Web Template so that you won't have to add it into each page separately.
+You can add javascript dropdown menu to a single page or to many pages using Shared Borders, Include Page or Dynamic Web Template so that you won't have to add it into each page separately.

-Insert a javascript menu to many pages by shared borders in FrontPage
+Insert a dropdown menu to a single page in FrontPage

 - Open the generated in Vista Buttons menu.htmlpage in any text editor.
 Copy all code within the following tags: